From Pulisic to McKennie and Reyna - How the Bundesliga became USMNT players' league of choice | Goal.com

 Even Bayern have got in on the action with the signing of Chris Richards from FC Dallas in 2019.
 Richards, one of the brightest prospects in the American youth pool, cost Bayern $1.5m (£1.2m) with the potential for that fee to rise, but they would have paid far more money for a player of the same quality from any other major soccer-playing nation.

 As long as Americans are a financially strong investment, this process will continue.
-In the coming years, other clubs will certainly discover what the Bundesliga already knows follow a similar path.
+In the coming years, other clubs will certainly discover what the Bundesliga already knows if they follow a similar path.

 What that means for MLS, the USMNT and American soccer as a whole remains to be seen but, even if there's never another Pulisic-like sale, signing young Americans is a tactic that has proven very rewarding for many clubs and players.